Last updated on June 26th, 2019 at 02:16 pm

 - Shop around for the best price.
 I once found the same item four times with varying price tag

-- If the price is marked, you are unlikely to be able to lower it, but asks if they can lower the price if you are buying more than one piece
+- If the price is marked, you are unlikely to be able to haggle for it, but asks if they can lower the price if you are buying more than one piece

 - Check the goods, it’s common practice and sometimes there are some faults